The composability of Iteratees

 x to values of the type

 y.
-We’ll agree on such an interface (feel free to safely ignore the
+We’ll agree on such an interface (feel free to

 b parameters if you’re unfamiliar with Iteratees):